Kovenda/Kovenda/README.md

 - 👋 Hi, I’m @Kovenda
-- 👀 I’m interested in Data Science, I have worked with technologies such as Python, R, SQL, Tableau and Excel.
+- 👀 I’m interested in Data Science, I have worked with these technologies: **Python, R, SQL, Tableau and Excel**.
 - 🌱 I like building Analytics Dashboards in Tableau and using APIs to pull data and ETL using SQL for machine learning and regression analysis in R and Python.
 -  I have knowledge in statistical analysis, machine learning, deep learning and Analysis of Variance (ANOVA).
 - 💞️ I’m looking to collaborate on Data Science Projects.